Fiddler Crabs

 Common Names of Fiddler Crabs

-Following is a summery of common names for crabs in the genus Uca.
+Following is a summary of common names for fiddler crabs.
 See individual species for more information on the common names of a particular species.

 Fiddler Crab

-The common English term “fiddler crab” appears to have originated on the East coast of the United States (or more precisely, among the English speaking residents of the British colonies that eventually becamse the U.S.).
+The common English term “fiddler crab” appears to have originated on the East coast of the United States (or more precisely, among the English speaking residents of the British colonies that eventually became the U.S.).
 Although the name is commonly used in English, many people are unaware of why the name is applied to these crabs.
 Field observation makes it obvious that the name derives from the motion of the small claw when male crabs are feeding.
 The constant movement of the small claw from the surface to the mouth and back makes it appear as if the crab is moving a bow across the large claw (the fiddle).
+As is shown below, over time many scientists have struggled to come up with an explanation for this name, with mistaken interpretations at times carrying over from person to person.

 The earliest mention of this name appears in John Lawson's A New Voyage to Carolina, published in 1709 (and republished as The History of Carolina in 1714) (p.
 121):